kodecocodes/swift-algorithm-club/Karatsuba Multiplication/README.markdown

 ## Long Multiplication

-In grade school we all learned how to multiply two numbers together via Long Multiplication.
-So let's try that first!
+In grade school we learned how to multiply two numbers together via Long Multiplication.
+Let's try that first!

-Example 1: Multiply 1234 by 5678 using Long Multiplication
+### Example 1: Multiply 1234 by 5678 using Long Multiplication

 	    5678
 	   *1234